openebs/mayastor-docs/reference/replica-rebuild.md

 ### Replica rebuild history

 The data-plane handles both full and partial replica rebuilds.
-To view history of the rebuilds that an existing volume target has undergone during its lifecycle untill now, you can use the `kubectl` command.
+To view history of the rebuilds that an existing volume target has undergone during its lifecycle until now, you can use the `kubectl` command.

 {% tabs %}